mklymslt/intunemapscore/README.md

 3. converts compliance.State to s2s_score
 4. creates/updates a map of Cloudflare [DeviceID : s2s_score] stored in KV

-The Device UUID check does not have to pass or be applied to a traffic policy

 The Custom Service provider check consumes the s2s_score is applied to polices and allows or blocks traffic based on the score threshold